13 Non-Candy Easter Egg Fillers for Toddlers

 Buy it: ALEX Toys Jr. Tots First Crayons, $5, Amazon.com

-Buy it: Itzy Ritzy Snack Happens Reusable Snack and Everything Bag in Tutu Cute Bunny, $10, Amazon.com
+Buy it: Itzy Ritzy Snack Happens Reusable Snack and Everything Bag, $10, Amazon.com

 Looking for things to put in Easter eggs that are actually educational?
 Try this matching game that’s perfectly on-the-nose for the holiday.
 Either split the pieces up and put them in jumbo Easter eggs, or nix the plastic eggs altogether and hide these on their own.
 Once they’re all found, the learning really begins.